airmeter-io/website/build-esp8266.markdown

 # ESP8266 Device Parts & Build

-This document provides build instructions for building a development set using an ESP8266 NodeMCU board to illustrate the use of the Open CO2 Monitor firmware on ESP8266 MCUs.
+This document provides build instructions for building a development set using an ESP8266 NodeMCU board to illustrate the use of the AirMeter.IO firmware on ESP8266 MCUs.

 The options available to makers and producers in assembling devices based on the core components used in these units is vast.